The 7 Most Exciting Carnival Celebrations You Can Still Hit Up This Year

 1. Santa Cruz de Tenerife Carnival — Tenerife, Spain

 When a Carnival proudly proclaims that everything is allowed and your only obligation is to have fun, you know you’re in for a good time.
 That’s the tagline adopted by the Tenerife Carnival that takes place from February 27 to March 10 this year in the Canary Islands.
-This year’s theme is “The Deep Sea,” so you can expect to see fantastical marine creatures left and right.
-The event kicks off with the election of the Carnival Queen — a competition that requires candidates to parade on a massive stage wearing costumes that can weigh up to 200 pounds.
-Even if you miss this spectacle, the following weeks are full of bright parades, dance, costume competitions, and other festivities.
-It ends on Ash Wednesday with the “Burial of the Sardine,” a Spanish tradition that consists of people dressed as mourners parading a mock sardine through the streets and burying it, symbolically erasing all the excesses of the Carnival season.
-The Tenerife Carnival has the reputation to be the most Brazilian of all Spanish carnivals, so it’s pretty clear that attendees should brace for some serious partying.
-For the schedule of all the events, check out the program online.
+This year’s theme is “The Flirty ‘50s,” so you can expect to see fun costumes inspired by the era left and right.
+Though Carnival will officially kick off on the 19th with the naming of the Carnival Queen, the festivities were set in motion on January 24 with a gala featuring the 36 aspiring queens.
+Even if you miss the crowning, the following weeks are full of dance and music performances, children’s events, car shows, and other festivities.

-2. Venice Carnival, Italy
+2. Venice Carnival — Venice, Italy

-3. Carnival of Binche, Belgium
+3. Carnival of Binche — Binche, Belgium

 The Carnival of Binche is a popular event that takes place each year in the small Belgian town of Binche.
 For nearly eight weeks, the city’s residents ready themselves with several quirky traditions, including small parades with live music and performances.
-But between Shrove Sunday (March 3) and Fat Tuesday (March 5) the city transforms, as beautifully costumed and masked paraders take over the streets to the sound of drums and violas.
+But between Shrove Sunday (February 23) and Fat Tuesday (February 25) the city transforms, as beautifully costumed and masked paraders take over the streets to the sound of drums and violas.
 Fat Tuesday (also called Shrove Tuesday), the third and final day of the festivities, is always the most important.
 It’s on this day that characters known as “Gilles” don wax masks, put on bright costumes with bells and clogs, wield sticks to ward off evil, and congregate and dance on the Grand Place with other participants under fireworks.
 The festival dates far back into Belgian history with remarkably little changes over the years, which has earned it a UNESCO declaration as a “Masterpiece of the Oral and Intangible Heritage of Humanity.”
 The full schedule is available online.

-4. Mardi Gras, Louisiana, USA
+4. Mardi Gras — New Orleans, Louisiana, USA

-Mardi Gras in New Orleans, Louisiana is one of the most famous carnivals out there — people travel from around the world to experience the floats, late night parties, and famous beads that cover the whole city and its people.
+Mardi Gras in New Orleans, Louisiana is one of the most famous carnivals out there — people travel from around the world to experience the floats, late-night parties, and famous beads that cover the whole city and its people.
 Although Mardis Gras has its roots in Europe, the annual festivities that take place in New Orleans are truly unique.

-5. Viareggio Carnival, Italy
+5. Viareggio Carnival — Viareggio, Italy

 6. Trinidad and Tobago Carnival

-The Trinidad and Tobago Carnival starts just after Christmas and continues until Ash Wednesday, but it is officially celebrated on the Monday and Tuesday before (March 4 and 5 in 2019).
+The Trinidad and Tobago Carnival starts just after Christmas and continues until Ash Wednesday, but it is officially celebrated on the Monday and Tuesday before (February 24 and 25 in 2020).
 This Carnival, known as the biggest street party on earth, attracts hordes of people on the Port of Spain to celebrate every year.
 Carnival Monday opens with a 4:00 AM parade of revelers covered in mud, paint, and grease.
 This early morning spectacle lasts until sunrise, at which point most people retreat for a few hours of rest.
 On Monday afternoon, and all day on Tuesday, thousands of masqueraders dress up in bright costumes and head out into the streets.
 Participants typically dance along the parade routes to the sound of soca, steelpan, and calypso music.
 One unique aspect of the Trinidad and Tobago Carnival is that anyone can get involved in the parade by purchasing a costume from one of the Carnival bands.
 Check out the full schedule of events.

-7. Salvador Carnival, Brazil
+7. Salvador Carnaval — Brazil